tub-rip/events_h52bag/README.md

 # events_h52bag
 C++ code to convert event data from HDF5 to ROSbags.
-Data format of h5 input file should be as in the [DSEC dataset](https://dsec.ifi.uzh.ch/).
+By deafult, data format of h5 input file is expected as in the [DSEC dataset](https://dsec.ifi.uzh.ch/).
+The exact data structure used can be found [here](https://github.com/uzh-rpg/DSEC#events).

 # Installation
 * Install ROS.
 We need the `rosbag` and `std_msgs` packages.